 BY NORA EPHRON

 Nora Ephron is synonymous with her bittersweet comedy film work, such as ‘When Harry Met Sally’, 'Heartburn' and ‘Sleepless in Seattle’ to name a few.
 ‘I Feel Bad About My Neck’ is a Wild Card treat for book clubs.
-Some may feel it is a frivolous read in troubled times - but there are so many words of wisdom in this collection of essays, still relevant for many of us.
+A light-hearted read yet offering many words of wisdom in this collection of essays, still relevant for many of us.
 A book we enjoyed and to be cherished.

 In essence, ‘I Feel Bad About My Neck’ is an accessible book of articles that shines a light on women facing the tribulations of getting older covering maintenance, accepting change whilst yearning for yesteryears, coping with menopause and empty nesting.